 Taking the excellent handling and brakes from its predecessor, the Triumph Daytona 600/650’s road manners are hard to fault.
 Suspension’s a treat too: sharp enough for the track yet smooth enough to deal with any potholes.
 The gearbox is a bit snatchy, though.
 Comfort’s better than you’d expect given the Triumph Daytona 600/650's bigger (for a sports 600) dimensions.

-After the injection problems that let the TT600 down, the Triumph Daytona 600/650's Keihin system’s brand new.
-And it’s much better.
-There’s still a bit of a flat spot in the midrange, but it’s not dire, and the bulk of the Triumph Daytona 600/650's power is still very much up top but, in all, the power band’s wide, accessible for most riders and comes with smooth delivery.
+After the injection problems that let the TT600 down, the Triumph Daytona 600/650's Keihin system is much better.
+There’s still a bit of a flat spot in the midrange, but it’s bearable and the bulk of the Triumph Daytona 600/650's power is still very much up top.
+The power band’s wide and accessible for most riders though and has a smooth delivery.

 With a selection of decent components, the Triumph Daytona 600/650’s beautifully put together.
-Show it some bad weather and it’ll suffer a bit, however, with extremities suffering early corrosion.
-The paint’s not great either.
+Show it some bad weather and it’ll suffer a bit with corrosion, the paint’s not great either.
 Triumph Daytona 600/650 mechanical parts are sound though.

 When new, the Triumph Daytona 600 was sensibly priced against its rivals, coming in at nearly a grand under Yamaha’s R6.
 Triumph Daytona 600/650s keep their value pretty well, too, and aren’t quite as ubiquitous as the Japanese fours.
 Some owners pay a premium for buying British.

 Insurance group: 15 of 17 – compare motorcycle insurance quotes now.